ethan-nappi/TTRPGNotes/Vitae World Notes/World Of Vitae DM Notes/DM Notes/Session Recaps/Campaign 3 - Fate/Story Planning/Plot lines.md

 ## Long Arc 1: Little Band of Heroes
-Purpose: Each PC finds a new home with eachother
+Purpose: Each PC finds a new home with each other

 ### Arc 1: Devil's Little Witch
 Purpose: What's going on with this girl?